obsidianmd/obsidian-developer-docs/en/Themes/App themes/Submit your theme.md

    - `name` and `author` determines how your plugin appears to the user, and should match the corresponding properties in your [[Manifest]].
    - `repo` is the path to your GitHub repository.
 For example, if your GitHub repo is located at https://github.com/your-username/your-repo-name, the path is `your-username/your-repo-name`.
    - `screenshot` is the path to a screenshot of your theme.
 The screenshot looks best with a 16:9 aspect ratio.
-We recommend an image size of 512px by 288px for fast loading.
+Recommended image dimensions: 512 x 288 pixels.
    - `modes` lists the color modes that your theme supports.

    Remember to add a comma after the closing brace, `}`, of the previous entry.